HenningBuhl/low-resource-machine-translation/README.md

 The motivation for this repository was to make experiments from these papers [[1]](#1) [[2]](#2) [[3]](#3) publicly available.

 Techniques that perform well in a low-resource setting are the focus.
 Pivoting is a method that can amend a low-resource situation.
-The concept of pivoting was the first milestone to implement, so the following experiments are available:
+The concept of pivoting was the first milestone to implement:

-* Training a baseline model
-* Evaluating a cascaded model
-* Training a direct pivoting model (DP)
-* Training a step-wise pivoting model (SWP)
-* Training a reverse-step-wise pivoting model (RSWP) [similar to step-wise pivoting, but the decoder is pre-trained and gets frozen in step 2 instead of the encoder]
-* Evaluating models on benchmarks

 ## Installation